Log and register AI agents

 Code-based logging with PyFunc

 1. Create a notebook or Python file with your code.
-For purposes of this example, the notebook or file is named chain.py.
-The notebook or file must contain a PyFunc class, referred to here as PyFuncClass.
+For this example, the notebook or file is named agent.py.
+The notebook or file must contain a PyFunc class, named PyFuncClass.

 2. Include mlflow.models.set_model(PyFuncClass) in the notebook or file.